-Steps for Pop Up Authentication Prompt
+# Steps for Pop Up Authentication Prompt

 In this guide, we'll go over how to show a Pop Up that prompts the user to authenticate with their trusted device before moving forward with an action.

-Setup Cotter with your API_KEY_ID
+1. [Setup Cotter](#step-1-setup-cotter) with your `API_KEY_ID` and some config

 To use our Javascript SDK, include the script below in your HTML page.